kaz6120/Loggix/README.markdown

-Loggix : A Really simple PHP & SQLite driven blogging engine.
+Loggix : A Really simple PHP + SQLite/MySQL driven blogging engine.
 =============================================================

 ## HOW TO START LOGGIX ##